Wellness Resources

 • Vermont’s Farm Share Program provides income-eligible adults and families with a subsidized weekly box of veggies through their cost-sharing CSA program.

-• You First offers farmers’ market coupons and other healthy eating incentives for eligible members as part of its heart healthy lifestyle programs.
+• You First offers farmers’ market coupons for eligible members as part of its heart healthy lifestyle programs.
 You First also helps pay for breast, cervical, heart screenings and more.

 • If you are a patient at Central Vermont Hospital, UVM Medical Center, Rutland Regional Medical Center, North Country Hospital or Northeastern Vermont Regional Hospital, ask your provider if you are eligible for a Health Care Share for a subsidized box of fresh veggies and access to accompanying nutrition and food programs.